lumarogit/local/CommitStyle.md

 ##### Port

-Directory inside the repository that contains a build recipe with metadata (spkgbuild) and auxiliary files (.checksums, .pkgfiles, patches, config ...).
+Directory inside the repository that contains a build recipe with metadata (spkgbuild) and auxiliary files (.checksums, .pkgfiles, patches, config, ... ).

 The name of the directory and the value of the variable `name` in the build recipe **must** match.